OpenFn/postman/README.md

 Postman ships with a CLI client to perform common tasks and message inspection tasks.

+By default it looks for a Postman installation at: `http://postman.dev`

+In order to change it prepend the command with: `HOST=http://myserver.com`

 **Viewing a receipt**

   `postman receipt:show <UUID>`

   Shows the receipt information, including which submissions have processed it.

+**Processing a receipt**

+  `postman receipt:process <UUID>`

+  Processes a receipt with any matching event definitions.

 Setting up